Growing up, I mostly treated Wears Valley as a negative space.

 Two things happen when you’re born.

-- You’re signed up for Dolly Parton’s Imagination Library and you get free books each month until you’re five years old.
+First, you’re signed up for Dolly Parton’s Imagination Library and you get free books each month until you’re five years old.

-- You’re given the title and deed to your own Smoky Mountain moonshine operation to be opened on the occasion of your 21st birthday (alert reader, this is sarcasm).
+Secondly, you’re given the title and deed to your own Smoky Mountain moonshine operation to be opened on the occasion of your 21st birthday (alert reader, this is sarcasm).

 It is a little incongruous for there to be a distillery in Wears Valley.